popatre/intro-week-day2-solutions/day-2-final/exports-and-require/contents.md

 One of these files will contain your instructions.
 A `destination.js` file should only `require` from a source file within its numbered directory.
 Eg. The destination file in `challenges/0` should _not_ `require` from a source file in `challenges/2`

+## Section 4

+Head over to the `separating-concerns` directory.

+The tasks are listed 0- number here

+For each task, there is a `utils` function that has been created which will help you complete the challenge.
+These can be located in the `utils` folder.

+You will need to export and then require in the correct `utils` function to help you complete the task.

+You should not need to change any of the code written for the utils functions themselves - unless specified.